AI face swap: swap faces in video in minutes

 One click from swap to full video

 After your face is swapped, tap Create Video to drop the result straight into HeyGen's AI Video Generator.
-Write a script, pick scenes, and produce a full-length video with your personalised avatar without re-uploading or re-configuring the swap.
-The swapped avatar stays visually consistent across every scene, giving you a fast path from a single photo to a finished presenter-led video in one unbroken workflow.
+Write a script, pick scenes, and produce a full-length video with your personalized avatar without re-uploading or reconfiguring the swap.
+The swapped avatar stays visually consistent across every scene, giving you a fast path from a single photo to a finished presenter-led video in one continuous workflow.

 Swap faces in short video clips